weso/shexsjava/README.md

 shexs-java
 ========

-ShEx-s client using Java.
+Examples of a simple program that runs ShEx-s in Java

-This repository contains a simple command line Java program that runs the ShEx validator.
+This repository contains a simple command line Java program that runs the [ShEx-s](https://github.com/weso/shex-s/) library.

 The code uses [Maven](https://maven.apache.org/) to manage the project.